NEMSLinux/nems-docs/docs/advanced/nemsicons.rst

-Copying OS icons to NEMS
+Copying OS Icons to NEMS
 ========================
 To add additional or custom OS icons to NEMS, perform the following:

-From a file browser window, open the Home share on the NEMS server (i.e. \\nems_ip\Home) and log in with your NEMS credentials.
+From a file browser window, open the Home share on the NEMS server (i.e. \\nems_ip\\Home) and log in with your NEMS credentials.

 .. figure:: ../../img/icons_02.PNG
   :width: 600